flufftronix/bathroom-overdose-sensor/README.md

 - Link to separate repo for X4M200 integration, once that's up and running
 - Hardware suggestions and compatibility lists (wiki)
 - Guide for general bathroom setup (where to place sensors, general best practice suggestions for harm reduction in bathroom setups such as  sharps containers and an outward-swinging door)
+- Advice on wifi setup: routers, securing this system over wifi, how the system could be run as an offline intranet, and isolating smart devices with IP addresses on their own subnet.